denisecailab/minian/README.md

 # Packaging for Conda (Forge) and PyPi

+## Create/tag a new release

+Merge all branches for the release into master, make sure you are on the master branch `git checkout master` Run the create_release script `./bin/create_release.sh` with the new version number e.g. `./bin/create_release.sh 0.1.0` The script will do some checks on the Git repo, creates a new tag and updates the VERSION file with the new release number

 ## Conda (Forge)

 First add the conda-forge channel to your config: `conda config --add channels conda-forge`